23 SAS (Reserve): Recruitment and training

-To join, personnel must be phase two trained in another reserve or regular unit.
+To join, personnel must be aged between 17 years 9 months to 47 years 6 months and phase two trained in another reserve or regular unit.
 They must first undergo the UKSF briefing course and, if successful, are mobilised to undertake a six month, full time selection course which runs twice a year.
 Those who pass routinely progress straight onto mission specific training and operations.
 Applications to join SAS(R) are accepted from men and women, across all three services.